 |City (with excursions||DATE (yymmdd)||Information|

 Amsterdam, like so many cities in Europe and the US, is in the midst of an explosion of new brewing ventures.
-We visited a few of the new ones in July.
+We visited a few of the new ones in July of 2015.

 Brouwerij Troost, Cornelis Troostplein 21, is a new pub only open since November 2015.
 Newpub beers vary, but the coffee infused porter was superb.
 Excellent food.
 Long thin place with a garden out back, on a street corner; the long glass front has an overhang with tables tucked under, and the inside is square but soft black banquettes,brewhouse at one end and bar at the other with serving tanks over it.
 The burger was good, but the specialty satay was the nicest thing done to a chicken (except spiess) we’ve run into on the continent.
 Gently spicy lumpy sauce, tender chicken, shrimp chips.
 It was a fine reminder that we were not in a brewpub in Philadelphia.